 things that are NOT jokes, given current trends.
 For this, use

-This was not the first instance where a form of typography had been used and/or suggested to be used as a way of displaying a facial expression.
-All the way back in 1881, Puck–a satirical magazine published in the United States–jokingly suggested that multi-line typographical constructions could be used to make faces.
-The idea was never seriously entertained as a method of conveying emotion in print.
+This was not the first instance where a form of typography had been used and/or suggested for use as a way of displaying a facial expression.
+All the way back in 1881, Puck—a satirical magazine published in the United States—jokingly suggested that multi-line typographical constructions could be used to make faces.
+However, the idea was never seriously entertained as a method of conveying emotion in print.

 It wasn’t until Scott Fahlman’s message board post that the general public was really ready for the idea of a typographically constructed face.
 Computer use was on the rise, more and more people were communicating via email (a rather sterile medium compared to face-to-face and voice-based communication), and a simple way to add an emotional marker, such as a smile, to digital communications was a welcome addition.